 Apple TV Plus top 10 shows — here's the 3 worth watching now

-The best shows to watch in the Apple TV Plus top 10
+These are the best shows you need to watch on Apple TV Plus

-If you’re searching for the next show to watch, you’ll probably look through the top 10 list on some of the best streaming services, including Apple TV Plus.
-Sure, it’s a great starting point, but let’s be honest — the most popular shows aren’t always the best ones.
+With so many shows climbing the top 10 charts on Apple TV Plus, it always feels like there is no shortage of binge-worthy content.
+But after diving into a few of them, I realized that just because a show is popular doesn’t mean it’s actually worth watching, even if it debuts on one of the best streaming services.

-While some of its most-watched shows are actually really good, others are a bit more questionable.
-For example, "Palm Royale" and "The Morning Show" aren’t the greatest, yet they seem to linger on the list for weeks at a time (even a colleague said the former was one of their worst shows of the year).
+I also have to say that the trending movies aren't particularly great right now (yes, I'm looking at you "Argylle" and "Ghosted").
+That’s why we come to you with this guide — because not everything in the top 10 is created equal.
+If you’re wondering what to watch next, here are the three best shows on Apple TV Plus that truly stand out and are absolutely worth your time.

 BEST SHOWS IN THE APPLE TV PLUS TOP 10